Super-Protocol/docs/docs/developers/CLI_commands/offers/slots/add-slot.md

 The offer slot JSON file must contain the following objects and strings:

 - `info`: object with computing power configuration
-  + `cpuCores`: number of CPU cores required, float value
+  + `cpuCores`: number of CPU cores required, a float value
-  + `gpuCores`: number of GPU cores required, float value
+  + `gpuCores`: number of GPU cores required, a float value
   + `diskUsage`: bytes
   + `ram`: bytes
 - `usage`: object with terms and conditions of usage